Locum tenens is Latin for placeholder. A locum tenens physician takes the place of a provider when they are absent — a substitute.

-If a hospital or health clinic did not have a specialty surgeon or provider on staff, they could bring on a locum tenen for that specific surgery or service for their patients in need.
+If a hospital or health clinic did not have a specialty surgeon or provider on staff, they could bring on a locum tenens provider for that specific surgery or service.
 The program proved so successful that many hospital administrators and physicians began calling for locum tenens physician staffing assistance.

 Locum Tenens and Telemedicine

-Disruptive technology has changed the landscape of health care forever.
-The impacts of technology on health care are often thought of as advances in areas such as robotics or immunotherapy, but new technology has also affected how health care is administered.
+Telemedicine technology has changed the landscape of healthcare forever.
+The impacts of technology on healthcare are often thought of as advances in areas such as robotics or immunotherapy, but new technology has also affected how healthcare is administered.